 I was pleasantly surprised at the inclusion of casters in the design of this product.
 This is no different from your regular wheels used in numerous products today, except that it is more durable and designed to handle the dehumidifier’s weight.

 I’m always wary of products that come with unnecessary add-ons, but in this case, the castors are a definite plus.
 They make it so much easier to move the dehumidifier around, which is great because it’s quite heavy.
-I can’t tell you how many times I’ve had to lug my old dehumidifier up and down the stairs – with these castors, that’s a thing of the past.
+I can’t tell you how often I’ve had to lug my old dehumidifier up and down the stairs – with these castors, that’s a thing of the past.

-This also means that it is best used with a drain pipe attached rather than installed over a drain tray.
+This also means it is best used with a drain pipe attached rather than installed over a drain tray.

 Digital controls with automatic dehumidification